This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Summary

 Dandruff isn’t dangerous, but it can be a symptom of a medical condition.
-It may also show that your dog is having difficulty grooming or that environment is too dry.
+It may also show that your dog has difficulty grooming or the environment is too dry.

 For this reason, it’s important to get a vet checkup if you notice your dog has excessive dandruff.
 Once you’ve received a diagnosis, you may be able to use some of the tips in this article to reduce the problem.